I’m sure you’ve seen it before, that blogger flaunting their 6 or 7-figure income all from running a blog.

 This is the step where things start getting exciting!!
-When you sign up with SiteGround, they make this step very easy and best of all, it’s FREE!
+When you sign up with Bluehost, they make this step very easy, and best of all, it’s FREE!

-- Next, SiteGround is going to direct you on how to install WordPress.
+- Next, Bluehost is going to direct you on how to install WordPress.
 I’ll let you in on a secret, it’s really easy.

-- Once WordPress is installed you will want to pick a theme for your webpage.
-The theme is what your website will look like to visitors.
-There are a few free themes on WordPress.
+- Once WordPress is installed, you’ll want to pick a theme for your webpage.
+The theme is essentially a package of coding that creates what your website will look like to visitors.
+There are a few free themes on WordPress that you can use.

 Step 4: Building your Website

 You did it!!